transpect/epubtools-frontend/README.md

  `epub-config/@html-subdir-name`                  | name of html subdirectory
  `epub-config/@indent`                            | true|false|selective (If indent="selective", p:store will store non-indented, and the indent before paragraphs etc)

+ The element `metadata` includes additional metadata information which is later stored in the OPF file.

+ The `hierarchy` element is used to configures how the HTML is split into chunks.

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>